dbissell6/DFIR/Blue_Book/Blue_Book.md

 ## Example fdisk+Mount Linux

 Mounting a file system in Linux is similar to gaining access to a victim system on platforms like Hack The Box (HTB).
 However, there are some key differences.
 Unlike a live computer, the mounted system is just a file system, and you cannot run commands like netstat to view current connections.
+You arnt on the system, just the file system like plugging in an external hardrive.
 Despite this, the process of enumeration from a pentesting perspective is similar.
 The advantage of mounting a file system is that you can use sudo, which grants you root access to the mounted system, allowing for more comprehensive analysis and investigation.
 This is useful when looking for sensitive information or and intresting executable...
 Other times you may only need to extract logs.

 In order to mount a filesystem, you typically need to first determine the offset or starting point of the filesystem within the disk image or device file.
 Once you have determined the offset, you can then use the "mount" command with the "-o loop" option to mount the filesystem at the specified location.